It's all in the data. Or is it?

 ‘IT MUST NECESSARILY HOLD BETWEEN THE FIRST AND THIRD”

 That time I beat Wayne Arthurs in the under 14's?
 Hit a couple of topspin lobs over his head as he tried valiantly to serve-and-volley on the slow, net-rusher-unfriendly clay courts at North Ringwood Tennis Club?
 Guess who he went on to beat?
-Another guy who THEN went on to then beat another up-and-coming, talented Swiss player at the French Open who, at the time anyway, had a rather questionable temperament.
+Another guy who THEN went on to then beat another up-and-coming, talented Swiss player at the French Open who had some shotmaking genius and a rather questionable temperament.

-Dive even deeper.
 That old stager who you may have embarrassingly been knocked off in a pennant doubles match - search far enough back and you might just find that, in Buenos Aries in 1974, they had a rather surprising win.
 Over?
-That’s right, a clay court specialist in three tight sets who would go on to win GRAND SLAM TITLES.
+That’s right, a clay court specialist who would go on to win GRAND SLAM TITLES.

 That's the beauty of tennis - a sport where two combatants put everything on the line each time they go out there.
 Where reputations can be enhanced or shattered in the course of a single match.
 But by taking into account a win you may have once had, it’s possible to turn virtually any outcome of any related match, into an outcome that can make you look even better than what you really are.